-We anticipate filing an IND for KIN002787 with the FDA in the first half of 2021 and, subject to such submission taking effect, initiating a Phase 1 clinical trial in 2021.
-We are designing our FIH clinical trial primarily to assess safety and tolerability of KIN002787 in patients with advanced or metastatic solid tumors driven by specific classes of BRAF mutations, while also characterizing pharmacological and anticancer properties of KIN002787.
+Subject to our planned IND submission taking effect, we anticipate initiating a Phase 1 clinical trial for KIN002787 in cancer patients in 2021.
+We are designing our FIH clinical trial primarily to assess safety and tolerability of KIN002787 in patients with advanced or metastatic solid tumors driven by specific classes of BRAF mutations, while also characterizing pharmacological and anti-cancer properties of KIN002787.